// As an Amazon Associate I earn from qualifying purchases. This post contains affiliate links.

 When used correctly, the Spinshot Pro mimics the experience of playing a human opponent.
 While the features are basic, they’re more than enough for beginners and intermediate tennis players.

-The Spinshot Pro falls into the lower middle category of tennis ball machines.
-Offering a range of basic features, the machine is ideal for beginner, intermediate, and recreational tennis players.
+The Spinshot Pro falls into the mid tier category of tennis ball machines.
+Offering a range of great features, the machine is ideal for beginner, intermediate, and recreational tennis players.

-Overall, the Spinshot Pro is a good-quality, basic level tennis ball machine.
+Overall, the Spinshot Pro is a good-quality tennis ball machine.
 To make the machine even better, the backup time could do with some work.

 If you’re a more advanced player looking to simulate match situations, you may be better suited to the Spinshot Player.
 However, if you’re a beginner or intermediate player looking to practice your swings, the Spinshot Pro will suit you perfectly.